CDRWritingExpert.com

 COVID-19 Updates for Engineers Australia

 The consequences of the coronavirus disease (COVID-19) outbreak are unprecedented and felt around the world.
 The world of work is being profoundly affected by the pandemic.
-In addition to the threat to public health, the economic and social disruption threatens the long-term livelihoods and wellbeing of millions.
-But this is not the end of your career nor your future.
+In addition to the threat to public health, the economic and social disruption threatens the long-term livelihoods and well-being of millions.
+But this is not the end of your career or your future.

-According to Engineers Australia, they provide online services for the events and trainings.
+According to Engineers Australia, they provide online services for events and training.
 However, the other services of Engineers Australia like Skill Assessment including Chartered assessments continue.
 Even though some of the EA teams are working remotely, they are on duty and available for contact as usual.

-All the information we have provided regarding COVID-19 update for Engineers Australia are as per the information mentioned by EA in their official page.
+All the information we have provided regarding COVID-19 update for Engineers Australia is as per the information mentioned by EA on their official page.

 Calls for assistance from the engineering profession